preciofishbone/OmniaDocsG2/blocks/page-properties/index.rst

 .. image:: page-properties-block-general-v75.png

 + **Title**: If a title should be shown for the block, add it in this field.
-You can set the title in the languages active in the tenant (click the flag to change language).
+You can set the title in the languages active in the tenant.

 Display
 ---------